thomaswmorris/old_weathergen/README.md

 ## Methodology

-weathergen randomizes the phase of the first 32 weighted principal components of the atmospheric variations, fitted to each site for each time-of-day and time-of-year bin.
+weathergen randomizes the phase of the first 32 weighted principal components of the atmospheric variations, fitted to each region for each pair of time-of-day and time-of-year bins.
 Eigenmodes are fitted with to the MERRA-2 reanalysis dataset from 1980 to 2021.
 The model has a diurnal resolution of three hours and a seasonal resolution of around two weeks.

-## Supported sites.
+## Supported regions

-The current version supports three sites: the Chajnantor plateau in the Atacama Desert, the South Pole, and Ngari Prefecture in Tibet.
+The current version supports three regions: the Chajnantor plateau in the Atacama Desert ('chajnantor'), the South Pole ('south_pole'), and Ngari Prefecture in Tibet ('tibet').